You-OpenSource/You-Python/.github/ISSUE_TEMPLATE/api_bug_report.md

 ---
-name: 🐛 API Bug/Error report
+name: 🔧 API Error report
 about: If the api isn't working 🔧
 title: ''
 labels: bug
 assignees:
 ---

-## 🐛 Bug Report
+## 🔧 API Error Report

 <!-- A clear and concise description of what the bug is. -->